laravel/jetstream-docs/1.x/installation.md

 composer require laravel/jetstream
 ```

 If you choose to install Jetstream through Composer, you should run the `jetstream:install` Artisan command.
 This command accepts the name of the stack you prefer (livewire or inertia).
 You are highly encouraged to read through the entire documentation of [Livewire](https://laravel-livewire.com) or [Inertia](https://inertiajs.com) before beginning your Jetstream project.
-In addition, you may use the teams switch to enable team support:
+In addition, you may use the `--teams` switch to enable team support:

 ```bash
 php artisan jetstream:install livewire